Skip to main content Link Search Menu Expand Document (external link)

 • Create state machine diagrams and corresponding truth tables for digital lock mechanisms.

-• Build and Analyze FSMs:
+• Design and Analyze FSMs:

 • Compare and Contrast Moore and Mealy Machines: